se-edu/learningresources/contents/go/Go.md

 ```
 This differs from many other languages, which put the variable type to the left of the variable name.

-In addition, the length of a declaration statement in Go can be variable.
-The `variableType` of a new variable need not be declared if an initializer is used.
+In addition, the verbosity of a declaration statement in Go can vary.
+You do not need to declare the `variableType` of a new variable if you use an initializer, as the type of the variable will be inferred from its initialization.
 For instance, in the following example, the `string` type is optional:

 ```go
 var name string = "John Smith"